Sint Willebrord

 Sint Willebrord is a town in the municipality of Rucphen in the Netherlands.
 It is also known by the name 't Heike which was the semi-official name up until 1950/1970 (mostly written as Theike, or less often Heike), which is the diminutive form of hei (heath) in local dialect.

-This town was formed on the former boundary between the "Baronie of Breda" and "Het Markizaat of Bergen op Zoom".
-Sint Willebrord is the largest of the five towns in the municipality of Rucphen.
-During Carnaval the town goes by the name of Heikneutersland Basically meaning ´Hillbillies´ land´ or ´Redneck's land´.
-The name "Sint Willebrord" comes from Saint Willibrord.
-Sint is the usual form in Dutch names to represent saints.
-Cyclist Wim van Est and footballer Rini (Pallack) Konings were famous sports personalities from Sint Willebrord.
+During Carnaval the town goes by the name of Heikneutersland, meaning ´Hillbillies´ land´ or ´Redneck's land´.